 - Be prepared to find another process to evaluate fund performance

-- Although it appears to be a simple asset class there is a lot more involved to constructing a successful portfolio than just LE’s.
-Don’t make simplistic assumptions and find an experience fund manager willing to direct you in the right direction.
+- Although it appears to be a simple asset class there is a lot more involved in constructing a successful portfolio than just LE’s.
+Don’t make simplistic assumptions and find an experienced fund manager willing to direct you in the right direction.

 - Different managers use different evaluation processes.
 It’s difficult to make exact comparisons between policies let alone entire portfolios.

 - When constructing your own portfolio and evaluating funds keep your ultimate goal in mind.
 Ensure your goal matches the strategy of the fund/portfolio.

 - Whatever the strategy of the fund you must select the one that suits your ultimate goals.
 Many an investor, new to the game, has unwittingly taken on risks disproportionate to their appetite.
 They have missed value opportunities, through simple lack of knowledge.

 - It can take years of progress to develop accurate management techniques so it is essential that the fund manager has been operational long enough to have learned how to develop the optimum strategy for you.